UD-CISC374/educational-game-design-document-team-1-andrew-brenner-johnny-pabst/egdd.md

   - Alignment: Player will be able to list ways that countries are combating environmental issues

 # Procedures/Actions
 - Overworld Actions: Player can move around the world freely using the arrow keys.
-To initiate a battle, they must collide with a country emblem -- this will place the player into the battle scene.
+To initiate a battle, they must collide with a country emblem and confirm with spacebar -- this will place the player into the battle scene.
 In the overworld, the player can also press the ‘P’ key to go into the pause menu.
 The player can navigate the list of countries using the arrow keys.
 - Battle Actions: Player can use numpad to highlight a given resource.
 You can select the box on the grid with the arrow keys, and spacebar locks in your placement.
 You must plan and place your resources strategically to protect the enemies from reaching the base on the left hand side (enemies approach from right).

 # Rules